HH7023 Teaching and Learning Strategies in Histories and Humanities

 The contact hours of this module are offered in the form of three half-day workshops which will include the following content:

-We will also consider strategies for dealing with student problems.
+This session invites participants to consider the teaching and learning contract between student and lecturer implicit in the teaching environment.
+Issues include: What are appropriate and inappropriate dynamics of small group teaching in person and online?
+What ground rules should you lay down as a teacher?
+How should teachers assess and respond to student problems?
 What problems are likely to be encountered by tutors?
-At what stage, if any, should you inform someone else of a student's academic or personal problems?
-Whose advise should you seek and to whom should you inform?
-How 'involved' should you become?
-We then discuss student feedback - its purpose; mechanisms for obtaining feedback; and reactions to feedback.
+At what stage, if any, should you inform someone else of a student’s academic or personal problems?
+Whose advice should you seek and whom should you inform?
+How ‘involved’ should you become?

 Bibliography